arcology-network/binary-releases/testnet-installation-allinone.md

 ### 3.1.
 SSH into the docker container

-If your host machine's IP address is 192.168.1.109 then
+If your host machine's IP address is 192.168.1.109 then ssh into the client docker container.
+The testnet is ready at this point

 ```sh
 > ssh -p 32768 root@192.168.1.109
 ```

-## 4. Uniswap Showcase

-The testnet is ready at this point.
-[This document shows you how to compile, deploy and run Uniswap V2 on the testnet.]((./uniswap-v2.md) )